 Shooting on a crop sensor has what’s known as the ‘crop factor’.
 What you’re doing is zooming in on an image, and avoiding the widest parts of the scene.
 The diagrams below show the way this works.

-Even lenses built for crop cameras such as the EF-S range and DX range will still have this effect.
-This is because lenses are listed by their physical focal length rather than their field of view or equivalent focal length.
+Even lenses built for crop cameras such as the EF-S range (Canon) and DX range (Nikon) will still have this effect.
+This is because lenses are listed by their physical focal length rather than their effective (or equivalent) focal length.

 However, these lenses will not work on a full-frame body without heavy vignetting.
 This is because the image will not project onto the whole of the sensor.